-Marine Vet Loses Fight To Fly American & Marine Flag
+Marine Vet Loses Fight To Fly American & Marine Flagvetflagupdate12

 A Georgia Marine combat veteran, Capt.
 Jim Lowe, has lost his appeal to fly both the American and Marine colors outside of his home in the Sun City-Peachtree Retierment community.
 The community has strict “rules” regarding decorations, that limit flag displays to one flag.